Israel's plan to deport thousands of migrants prompts soul-searching

 Howevers, critics accuse the government of acting in bad faith.

-"It's unreasonable that only in Israel these are 'infiltrators' and everywhere else in the world they are refugees,” said Dror Sadot, of the Hotline for Refugees and Migrants advocacy group.
+"It's unreasonable that only in Israel these are 'infiltrators' and everywhere else in the world they are refugees,” said Dror Sadot, of the Hotline for Refugees and Migrants, an advocacy group.

 Merhatsion who says she got into trouble in her homeland after trying to organize an underground Christian prayer group, described a harrowing solo journey through Sudan, Libya and Egypt to reach Israel.